 A study of the laws of motion, moment of inertia, simple harmonic motion, the pendulum, and certain principles in celestial mechanics.
 May be used for A.M. credit.
-(Not offered in 1938-39.)

 Phys.
 406. Theoretical Physics.
 Prerequisite, two years of Physics and one year of Calculus.
 Mr. Young.